![]() ![]() |

 gun.
 It's like you need a bigger fist or a bigger force to make

-changes happen when just the opposite might be the case."
+changes happen when just the opposite might be the case."-COREY

 GLOVER OF LIVING